-Finally, during “Car Wash Operation” and its developments, Brazil has signed several cooperation agreements with other countries to fight against corruption and bribery.
+Finally, during the “Car Wash Operation” and its developments, Brazil signed several cooperation agreements with other countries to fight corruption and bribery.

-Brazilian tax legislation is recognized as one of the most complex and comprehensive in the world, which imposes several difficulties both for national and international investor and contractors who wish to operate in the country.
+Brazilian tax legislation is known as one of the most complex in the world, which imposes several difficulties on both domestic and international investors and contractors wishing to operate in the country.

-In relation to construction services, it shall be highlighted the municipal “tax on services” (“Imposto sobre Serviços de Qualquer Natureza – ISSQN”), levied based on the value of the services.
-ISSQN is usually levied considering a rate of 2% to 5%.
-Certain municipalities, however, may determine ISSQN payments based on estimated calculations that consider the constructed area, the type of construction and the “market value” of the services – regime that is often disputed in Brazilian courts.
+Regarding construction services, it is worth mentioning the local “service tax” (Imposto sobre Serviços de Qualquer Natureza – ISSQN), levied based on the value of the services.
+ISSQN is usually levied at a rate of 2% to 5%.
+Certain local administrations, however, may determine ISSQN payments based on estimated calculations that consider the built surface area, the type of construction and the “market value” of the services – regime that is often disputed in Brazilian courts.

-The assessable basis of ISSQN does not include, as a rule of thumb, the amount related to goods and materials produced by the service provider outside the construction site, which are subject, thus, to the State “value added tax” (“Imposto sobre Circulação de Mercadorias e Serviços – ICMS”).
+The assessable basis of ISSQN does not include, as a rule of thumb, the amount related to goods and materials produced by the service provider outside the construction site, which are subject, thus, to the State “Value-Added Tax on Goods and Services” (Imposto sobre Circulação de Mercadorias e Serviços – ICMS).

-The revenue accruing from the execution by administration, contracting or subcontracting of construction works is also subject to “PIS-Pasep contribution” and “social security contribution” (“Contribuição para o Financiamento da Seguridade Social – COFINS”), at the rates of 0.65% and 3%, respectively.
+The revenue accruing from the execution by the management, contracting or subcontracting of construction works is also subject to “PIS-Pasep contribution” and “social security contribution” (Contribuição para o Financiamento da Seguridade Social – COFINS), at the rates of 0.65% and 3%, respectively.

-Aside from that, employers in construction industry shall also pay an “employer’s social security contribution” on payroll, at a usual rate of 20%.
-Alternatively, the contribution on payroll, at taxpayer’s discretion, may be replaced by another, calculated in accordance with a fixed percentage on the gross revenue (“Contribuição Social sobre a Receita Bruta – CPRB”).
+Aside from that, employers in the construction industry shall also pay an “employer’s social security contribution” on payroll, at a usual rate of 20%.
+Alternatively, the contribution on payroll, at the discretion of the taxpayer, may be replaced by another, calculated in accordance with a fixed percentage of gross revenue (Contribuição Social sobre a Receita Bruta – CPRB).

-It shall be noted that construction companies usually adopt structures such as special purpose vehicles (SPVs), in order to mitigate tax risks.
+It shall be noted that construction companies usually create entities such as Special Purpose Vehicles (SPVs), in order to mitigate tax risks.
 SPVs can tax their income in accordance with the presumed profit method (available for companies with an annual gross revenue of under BRL 78 million), resulting in a lower overall tax burden.
-Depending on the costs and expenses incurred for execution of the construction services, however, it may be opportune to opt for the effective profit method.
+Depending on the costs and expenses incurred for the performance of the construction services, however, it may be opportune to opt for the actual profit method.

-Considering that Federal, State and Municipal governments have the concurrent delegation and authority to issue laws in tax matter, it is not difficult to understand the number of possible conflicts that could arise from such a triple legal delegation (legal and territorial).
-As to mitigate the risk of non-compliance to tax laws (Federal, State and Municipal), it is important to perform studies regarding the feasibility of the project, taking into consideration also the geographic location – which can be decisive in the economic feasibility of the project, as local laws can impose a huge burden into the project.
+Considering that Federal, State and Local administrations have concurrent authority to issue laws in tax matters, it is not difficult to understand the number of possible conflicts that could arise from such a triple legal delegation of authority (both legal and territorial).
+In order to mitigate the risk of non-compliance with tax laws (Federal, State and Local), it is important to perform surveys regarding the feasibility of the project, taking into consideration also the geographic location – which can be decisive for the economic feasibility of the project, as local laws can impose a huge burden to the project.

 Brazil is currently going through a transformation in the financing industry for infrastructure projects.

-Historically, government (Federal, State and Municipal) were the main financiers of such projects, for a number of reasons, including the high interest rates on sovereign debt, political instability and unsteady GDP growth.
+Historically, (federal, state and local) administrations have been the main funders of these projects, for a number of reasons, including the high interest rates on sovereign debt, political instability and unsteady GDP growth.

-In the last two decades, the main source of infrastructure financing in Brazil has been state owned development banks, specially the BNDES (Banco Nacional de Desenvolvimento Econômico e Social).
-According to a recent report of ANBIMA (Associação Brasileira das Entidades dos Mercados Financeiros e de Capitais), in 2017, BNDES was responsible for 73.2% of all disbursements in long term financing sources.
+In the last two decades, the main source of infrastructure financing in Brazil has been state-owned development banks, in particular the BNDES (Banco Nacional de Desenvolvimento Econômico e Social).
+According to a recent report of ANBIMA (Associação Brasileira das Entidades dos Mercados Financeiros e de Capitais), in 2017, BNDES was responsible for 73.2% of all long-term financing disbursements.

-Brazilians’ criticism to BNDES (for possible political influences in the credit analysis) combined with lower interest rates on Brazilian sovereign debt is leading a change in the infrastructure sector financing.
-Capital market for infrastructure, in Brazil, is still very incipient, but it is the hope for the industry’s financing.
+Brazilians’ criticism of the BNDES (due to possible political influences on credit analysis) combined with the lowering of interest rates on Brazilian sovereign debt is causing a change in the financing of the infrastructure sector.
+The capital market for infrastructure in Brazil is still very incipient, but it is the hope for the financing of this sector.